Met Police seeks limits to Sue Gray No 10 parties report

 The Met announcing its own investigation threw a spanner in the works, which is still being dealt with.

-For the past few days, we've known Sue Gray was talking to the Met and Government lawyers about what could and couldn't be published.
+For the past few days, we've known Sue Gray was talking to the Met and government lawyers about what could and couldn't be published.

 Ms Gray wants to send a copy of the report to No 10 which can be published in full.